awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Note**
 ICANN is the organization that establishes policies governing registration and transfer of domain names\.

+You can also search for your domain name in [website for Whois](https://www.whois.com/whois/) to see status codes and other information for your domain\.

 ## Step 1: Confirm that Amazon Route 53 supports the top\-level domain<a name="domain-transfer-to-route-53-confirm-tld"></a>

 See [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
 If the top\-level domain for the domain that you want to transfer is on the list, you can transfer the domain to Amazon Route 53\.